The art of herbal healing in Central Java, Indonesia

 - Water, honey, lime and crystalised suger and a 3-step filtration process

 Jamu can be used on its own and also in conjunction with other healing techniques to help speed up the healing process.
-So after I had drank my tonic, I was laid down onto one of the day beds where I was given a massage treatment using pressure point manipulation.
+So after I had drunk my tonic, I was laid down onto one of the day beds where I was given a massage treatment using pressure point manipulation.

 In an ideal world, I should drink a freshly-prepared tonic once a week.
 And if you are staying in the hotel, there is a Jamu session every morning, where various tonics providing more general health benefits are freshly made and offered to guests as part of their wellness program.

 If you’re interested like I am to know more about Jamu, I suggest that you read Jamu, The Ancient Indonesian Art of Herbal Healing.
-Written by Irish Journalist Susan Jane-Beers, it’s the only English version that gives you an all rounder insight about the concept.
+Written by Irish Journalist Susan Jane-Beers, it’s the only English version that gives you an all-rounder insight about the concept.

 To make the most of this neighbourhood, stay at the boutique hotel, MesaStila Resort, Magelang Central Java